The official blog of the Lung Institute.

 - Monitor medical treatment plans such as how often you used your rescue inhaler, the total oxygen used during the day, and incentive spirometer results.

 No matter what your current condition is, it is possible to get back to the life you want.
-If you or a loved one is interested in stem cell therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065 today.